checkly/docs.checklyhq.com/site/content/docs/api-checks/client-certificates.md

 4. If your client certificate requires a custom **Certificate Authority**, you can add another `PEM` file that contains one or more concatenated CA certificates.
 5. If you provided a **passphrase** when generating your certificate and private key files, provide it in the passphrase input.
 You can leave it empty if no passphrase is needed.

-> Note that your passphrase will be encrypted at rest in transit and only used at very end when executing your API check.
+> Note that your passphrase will be encrypted at rest, in transit and only used at very end when executing your API check.

 ## Using a certificate

 Client certificates are automatically used by API checks that match the host name of the certificate.
-There is nothing more you need to do.
 Client certificates are active account wide and cannot be limited to a specific group.

 You can add multiple certificate for the same host.
 In this case we match the certificate by the following rules: